Top

 “Don’t leave Nubs”

 When pruning pothos vines for example, cut just above a point where the leaf attached to the stem.
 This way you won’t leave any “nubs” or stems which will just die off since there isn’t any growing point.
 The growth auxins will help push out new growth usually right below where you pruned off vine.
-THis should help produce a healthier plant as new roots should also appear and your philodendrons should be fuller.
+This should help produce a healthier plant as new roots should also appear and your philodendrons should be fuller.

 Be a little adventurous - try rooting some of the cuttings and growing some new plants.